 Carnegie Mellon University

 The Vehicle Electrification Group at Carnegie Mellon University was founded by Professor Jeremy Michalek and Professor Jay Whitacre in 2009 to study systems-level issues of hybrid and plug-in vehicles.
+We have since expanded to study other vehicle and transportation trends, like ridehailing.
 Research areas include:

 1. Technology: Vehicle, battery, and electric power systems, design, control and optimization